Lara Kinkartz is a litigation partner whose practice focuses on administrative, regulatory, and public law.

 Lara also has expertise in the work of public inquiries and commissions.
 In addition to representing clients appearing before such bodies, from 2017-2019 Lara acted as Associate Commission Counsel to the Long-Term Care Homes Public Inquiry.
-She regularly appears before numerous administrative tribunals, the Superior Court of Justice, the Divisional Court, and the Court of Appeal.
+She has experience arguing at the Supreme Court of Canada, and regularly appears before numerous administrative tribunals, the Superior Court of Justice, the Divisional Court, and the Court of Appeal.
 She has also worked on cases before the Information and Privacy Commissioner.

 Before joining WeirFoulds, Lara served as a law clerk to Justices Weiler, Laskin, Epstein, and Benotto at the Court of Appeal for Ontario, and then as a law clerk to Justice Moldaver at the Supreme Court of Canada.
 Lara is actively involved in WeirFoulds’ student mentoring program, as well as its Equality, Diversity, and Inclusion (EDI) Committee.